sookinoby/sentiment-analysis2/README.md

     return output_string
 ```

 Next, we pad or truncate the sentences to a length of 500 words.
-We can choose different length based on the sentence statistics.
+We can choose different lengths based on the sentence statistics.

 ```python